 Why LED Performance Makes the Difference

-Though the upfront purchasing price is slightly higher with LEDs, the cost savings overtime offered by these energy-efficient light bulbs is unparalleled.
+Though the upfront purchasing price is slightly higher with LEDs, the cost savings overtime offered by these energy-efficient light bulbs is unparalleled considering their LED performance.
 However, economic considerations are not the only draw for consumers.
 LEDs break apart from the eco-friendly lighting pack in a few other key areas:

 - Longevity – LEDs offer a longer burn time compared to CFLs and certainly when compared to old-guard incandescent bulbs.
 Whereas typical LEDs boast a lifespan of over 13 years, an incandescent bulb would have to be replaced at least 20 times in this timeframe.
 This allows for a convenient “set it and forget it” mentality and maximizes time-savings for consumers.